 Alternatively, you can simply send us the required evidence along with details of your name (in the case of a change of name, we will need your previous name as well) and address.

 If you have moved home and need to change your address on the electoral register, you will need to register to vote again at your new address.

-You can inspect a copy of the full register at the council's offices at South Walks House in Dorchester, under supervision, during working hours.
+When our offices at South Walks House are open again you can inspect a copy of the full register under supervision during working hours.
 You do not need to make an appointment.

 The register is compiled in order of polling district and, within this, alphabetically by street name.

 The open register can be purchased by any person, company or organisation.

 The cost of the open register is based on the format required and the number of records to be purchased.
 The cost is set out in legislation and is the same across the United Kingdom.
 The fees for sale of the open register are:

 - in data format, £20 plus £1.50 per 1,000 entries (or remaining part of 1,000 entries) in it